Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 In summary, we see that FFCQ offers several advantages.
-It allows to modify the noise process (dot-dashed line in \figref{FFQCgain}), it offers the possibility to prolong the short-time dynamics by ``parallelizing the evolution'' (dotted line in \figref{FFQCgain}), and finally it also gives the possibility to keep the error register (dashed line in \figref{FFQCgain}).
-We explore the latter in more depth in \secref{sec:lim_res}).
-In any case, it undoubtedly outperforms the parallel scheme (b) (solid line in \figref{FFQCgain}) by large amount.
+First, it allows to modify the noise process particularly rank-one transversal Pauli noise which can be completely removed, while X-Y noise can be transformed to a weaker dephasing noise (dot-dashed line in \figref{FFQCgain}).
+In addition to this, if the number of available ancillary qubits is large FFQC offers the possibility to prolong the short-time dynamics by ``parallelizing the evolution'' (dotted line in \figref{FFQCgain})---mimicking a parallel evolution with short running time but large $N$ and the modified noise.
+Finally, it also gives the possibility to keep the register of errors that happened during the evolution (dashed line in \figref{FFQCgain}).
+To get a feeling of how the latter improves the QFI, think of the frequentist scenario where for the construction of the final estimator one values more the runs where less or no errors happened (we explore this in more depth in \secref{sec:lim_res}).
+In any case, FFQC undoubtedly outperforms the parallel scheme (b) (solid line in \figref{FFQCgain}) by a large amount.

 We showed how the introduction of FFQC leads to an improved scaling of the QFI.
 Yet an interesting question is if there exists a gap between the two strategies (c) and (d).
-If the frequency with which one applies the controls in (c) limited, i.e. the duration of each step $\delta t$ is fixed, it is easy to see that there exists a gap.
+If the frequency with which one applies the controls in (c) is limited, i.e. the duration of each step $\delta t$ is fixed, it is easy to see that there exists a gap.
 The bound derived in the \appref{app:4} also applies to this case and yields $\QFI^\t{(c)}\leq 4 N m \, \alpha^\t{(b)}_{\omega,\gamma,p}(\delta t)$, and we just demonstrated that it can be outperformed by FFQC.
-However, it is not clear if there is a gap between (c) and (d) when $\delta t \to 0$ and $t=t'/N$.
-Furthermore, it is not clear these strategies outperform scheme (b) for $t\to 0$ with $N=\frac{t'}{t}$, as all the CE bounds coincide in this limit.
+However, it is not clear if there is a gap between (c) and (d) when $\delta t \!\to\!
+0$ and $t=t'/N$.
+Furthermore, it is not clear these strategies outperform scheme (b) for $t\!\to\!
+0$ with $N=\frac{t'}{t}$, as all the CE bounds coincide in this limit.
 On the other hand, the fact that the CE bounds coincide does not disprove the existence of a gap, as none of the bounds is necessarily tight.
 Finally, we note that protocol (d) has following important advantage: one can read the error syndrome at any time-step before deciding on the optimal strategy for the future, whereas for protocols (b) and (c) some decisions have to be made beforehand.
 We will come back to this particular point, and show for a simple phase estimation example how this difference allows to boost the attainable QFI in \secref{sec:phase}.